 Soft Maple is a hardwood with a straight, close grain pattern and a fine, even texture.
 Colors may vary significantly—from a creamy white sapwood to a beige or tan-colored heartwood, with green or very dark brown streaks.
 It is strong and stiff, but has a relatively low shock resistance.
 Its even texture renders it suitable for painted applications, and it is more durable than Poplar for exterior applications.
 Janka hardness: 940.

-Wormy Maple (a grade of Soft Maple) has been specifically selected and sorted to show mineral streaks and color variations caused by the ambrosia worm.
+Wormy Maple (sometimes called “Ambrosia Maple”) is a grade of Soft Maple, specifically selected and sorted to show mineral streaks and color variations caused by the ambrosia beetle.
+The beetle infests the live Maple tree, depositing larvae that bore small “worm holes” and discolor the wood.
 No two boards are alike.
-Colors and patterns vary significantly from a creamy white sapwood to a beige or tan-colored heartwood, with green or very dark brown streaks.
-It is strong and stiff, but has a relatively low shock resistance.
-Wormy Maple is common in fine, hand-crafted furniture.
+Colors and patterns vary significantly from a creamy white sapwood to a beige or tan-colored heartwood, with green or very dark brown streaks near small worm holes.
+The wood is strong and stiff, but has a relatively low shock resistance.
+Wormy Maple is common in fine, hand-crafted furniture, guitars, and ornamental turning.
 Janka hardness: 940.

 A hardwood chosen primarily for its prominent open grain pattern.
 Some color variation from reddish tan to medium brown is possible.
 Occasional pin knots and mineral streaks are also characteristic.
 Red Oak is relatively heavy in weight and exhibits high shock resistance.
 It accepts stain readily and finishes well.
 Janka hardness: 1290.